 Is it appropriate for asthma patients to share inhalers?
 It happened recently in Texas when a middle school student with asthma experienced an asthma flare and borrowed a fellow student’s quick-relief albuterol inhaler.
-The students had unknowingly violated a school policy that prohibited sharing prescription medications such as inhalers and both were suspended from school.
+The students had also unknowingly violated a school policy that prohibited sharing prescription medications such as inhalers and both were suspended from school.

-David Stukus, MD, a pediatric allergist and immunologist at Nationwide Children’s Hospital in Columbus, Ohio, and Sally Schoessler, RN, Director of Education for Allergy & Asthma Network and a former school nurse, recently weighed in on the topic.
+David Stukus, MD, a pediatric allergist and immunologist at Nationwide Children’s Hospital in Columbus, Ohio, and Sally Schoessler, RN, Director of Education for Allergy & Asthma Network and a former school nurse, recently weighed in on the topic in this Q&A:

 While it is never appropriate to share prescription medication, many people can prevent worsened asthma symptoms and an emergency department visit just by receiving a few puffs of albuterol at the onset of symptoms.
 In this situation, the benefit from sharing albuterol far outweighs any potential harm.